Ma-Jing/python/README.md

 # python
-python script that common use
+Python script that common use

 ## 1、dns_refresh.py